-Going back to school is both an exciting and a nerve-wracking time for young students in kindergarten through second grade, so it’s always good to have fun introductory activities scheduled that will help students feel welcome and comfortable in the classroom.
+Going back to school is both an exciting and an anxious time for young students in kindergarten through second grade, so it’s always good to have fun introductory activities scheduled that will help students feel welcome and comfortable in the classroom.

 Back-to-School Activities for Kindergarten Students

 Kindergartners are coming to school for the very first time, so your back-to-school activities should be focused on welcoming students, getting to know them, and assessing their current needs.
 A few activities you should consider include:

 - All About Me — This can be their very first homework assignment.
 Ask them to take home a list of basic questions about themselves and work with a parent to fill it out.
 It helps you get to know all of your students on a personal level.
 TIP: There are loads of free printables available online.
 Here is a free kindergarten worksheet we love.